Pike Place Market - The Soul of the City of Seattle

 Fast forward to Now.

 The Market not only exists, it persists!
-And today, the Pike Place Market is celebrating its 117th anniversary on August 17, 2024.
+And this year, the Pike Place Market celebrated its 117th anniversary on August 17, 2024.
 The fact that the Market is here today is due to a group called "The Friends of the Market," a volunteer civic organization formed in 1963 under the wing of Allied Arts of Seattle and "dedicated to saving and renewing the historical Pike Place Market and district through a program of community planning."

 In 1968, "Friends of the Market" led a city-wide initiative at the ballot box to save the Market from the developer's dreaded wrecking ball.
 As President of "Friends of the Market," Victor Steinbrueck, architect and active in historic preservation in Seattle back in the day, is wildly credited with saving the Pike Place Market from demolition.
 Because of Steinbrueck's leadership and advocacy, the initiative passed by popular vote in the City of Seattle and the Pike Place Market was designated with historic status in 1971.